 The gambling haven and resort metropolis of Macao is one of the most popular tourist destinations in Asia, but can travelers visit without a visa?
 For the vast majority of travelers, the answer is yes.
 While Macao is technically a part of China as a Special Administrative Region, the tourism and visa policies of Macao differ from Mainland China and nearby Hong Kong.

 Citizens from 76 countries can enter Macao without a visa, including the U.S., Canada, Mexico, EU countries, the U.K., Japan, India, and many others.
 The length of time a traveler is permitted to stay without a visa depends on their nationality.
 U.S. citizens can stay for 30 days, EU citizens for 90 days, and visitors with a British passport for up to six months.
-The full list of visa-exempt countries and limits of stay can be found on the website for the Macao Public Security Police Force.

 If you intend to stay longer than the visa-free period, you will need to obtain an extension from immigration services.
 You also will need a visa if you plan to work or study in Macao.